edfm-tum/SVD/docs/install.md

 ### Notes about TensorFlow versions

 Getting the right combinations of TensorFlow, NVidia drivers, Qt libraries is tricky.

 As noted above, for Windows we have a working Tensorflow.dll 1.4, which works with Qt5 versions of SVD (branch `qt5_resonate`).

-when installing `tensorflow_cc` (from <https://github.com/ika-rwth-aachen/libtensorflow_cc/releases>):
-* use system-wide installations; (`dpkg -i ...`).
-Tried to install in a separate folder, but I failed to get it running.
-Note, that
-* versions higher than TF 2.9 require (minor) changes in the source code \*
+For Linux, also TensorFlow 2.x is working.
+The Qt 5 - version (branch `qt5-resonate`) works with TF up to 2.9 (for example, 2.9.3).
+The Qt 6 version (`main` branch) is updated to work with newer versions (e.g., 2.11).

+The About-Dialog shows the version SVD is compiled against.

 ## other installs